+The Archives will continue to collect such materials providing they are the property of the School because they were created by Perkins’ administration, staff, and faculty.
 Any materials transferred to the Archives will be accessioned, arranged, and described and their descriptions made accessible online as promptly as possible.
 However, the Archives reserves the right to decline those materials that duplicate or are outside of the subject area of the collections, for which appropriate storage cannot be provided, or for which there may be copyright or privacy issues.

-Records and Materials to be collected
+Records and Materials to be Collected

-The records of the official and educational activities of the School, including papers and correspondence, official printed material, minutes, committee files, financial, and associated records in any format, are the property of The Perkins School for the Blind and constitute potential archival material.
+The records of the official and educational activities of the School, including papers and correspondence, official printed material, minutes, committee files, financial, and associated records in any format, are the property of Perkins School for the Blind and constitute potential archival material.

 Appraisal & Accessioning

-Research requests received through the mail, e-mail, or over the telephone will be handled as time, the availability of staff and the fragility of the material allows.
+Research requests received through the mail, e-mail, or over the telephone will be handled as time, the availability of staff, and the fragility of the material allows.

 - May fall outside of the stated Collections Development Policy;

-- May have deteriorated beyond usefulness or lack physical integrity;
+- May have deteriorated beyond usefulness or lack physical integrity’

 - May duplicate other holdings of the Hayes Research Library and Perkins Archives -- and not be in as good condition as those other holdings.